 Individual Developer

-Individual developers have limited resources and struggle to bear complex development costs.
-Our Pages Template, combined with Supabase and Stripe, significantly lowers the development threshold, enabling quick implementation of SaaS core features.
-It helps developers bring products to market at low cost and with high efficiency, verifying commercial ideas.
+Individual developers have finite resources and struggle to sustain complex development costs.
+Our Pages Template, combined with Supabase and Stripe, distinctly lowers the development threshold, enabling quick implementation of SaaS core features.
+It helps developers bring products to market with low cost and high efficiency, verifying commercial ideas.

 AI Startups and Startup Teams

-For AI startups and startup teams, the early stage often faces limited funding and technology resources.
+For AI startups and startup teams, the early stage often faces the issue of limited funding and technical resources.
 Using our SaaS Template combined with AI large models can drastically reduce development costs and time, enabling rapid market launch of AI products.
+Meanwhile, we also offer an AI text-to-image module in the SaaS Template, supporting users to quickly integrate different large models.

 Preparations